 If you are on Frank’s Basic Hospital – without the Some Private option – you will need your specialist to treat you in a public hospital.

-If you are on Frank’s Basic with Some Private, Better or Best Hospital covers, you can be treated in any public hospital or any of Frank's participating private hospitals, provided your treatment is covered privately by your policy.
+If you are on Frank’s Basic with Some Private, Better or Max or Top Hospital covers, you can be treated in any public hospital or any of Frank's participating private hospitals, provided your treatment is covered privately by your policy.

 If you go to a hospital that is not a participating private hospital there will be additional charges that are not covered by Frank.
 Make sure you ask the hospital (or Frank) if the hospital has an agreement with us.